 Autumn is a fabulous time for home improvements.
 It’s not too hot, not too cold, kids are already in school, and you are hopefully well-rested and full of energy to tackle the home improvements that matter the most.

 Did you know?
 Making sure that any exposed water pipes in your crawlspace and attic are properly insulated from frigid weather is a critical step to take, even if you live in a relatively mild climatic zone where freezing temperatures are uncommon.
-According to State Farm, frozen water pipes are a problem in both cold and warm areaszfbzcuyqsybrvyararsyawfcfawwursr, affecting more than quarter million homes annually!
+According to State Farm, frozen water pipes are a problem in both cold and warm areas, affecting more than quarter-million homes annually!

 The more insulation you use around any exposed pipes the better protected they will be.
 Depending on the number and length of exposed water pipes in your home and their accessibility, it will cost you anywhere from $200 to $400 to have them professionally insulated.